-Due to procedures used by Garvey et al.(157) to anonymise individual-level data, an approximation method was required to estimate HCV prevalence by single year of age within the 1965-1985 birth cohort.
-This involved the use of a generalised additive model to approximate and aggregate the prevalence estimates by Garvey et al.(157) into five-year age bands applicable to the 1965-1985 birth cohort in 2015 (see technical explanation in Appendix 6).
-The prevalence of chronic HCV infection estimated by the generalised additive model was then extrapolated forward to estimate the prevalent number of cases of undiagnosed chronic HCV infection in the 1965-1985 birth cohort in 2021.
-This extrapolation included adjustment for the observed number of HCV cases notified between 2016 and 2018, the predicted number of cases notified between 2019-2020, the incidence of chronic HCV infection between 2016 and 2020 and mortality (all-cause and HCV-specific) for chronic HCV infection based on national and international data.(9, 149, 158)
+Due to procedures used by Garvey et al.(158) to anonymise individual-level data, an approximation method was required to estimate HCV prevalence by single year of age within the 1965-1985 birth cohort.
+This involved the use of a generalised additive model to approximate and aggregate the prevalence estimates by Garvey et al.(158) into five-year age bands applicable to the 1965-1985 birth cohort in 2015 (see technical explanation in Appendix 6).
+The prevalence of chronic HCV infection estimate the prevalent number of cases of undiagnosed chronic HCV infection in the 1965-1985 birth cohort in 2021.
+This extrapolation included adjustment for the observed number of HCV cases notified between 2016 and 2018, the predicted number of cases notified between 2019 and 2020, the incidence of chronic HCV infection for the infection between 2016 and 2020 and mortality (all-cause and HCV-specific) for chronic HCV infection based on national and international data.^(9, 150, 159)